Sander Berge: Sheffield United

 On 30 January 2020, Berge signed for Premier League club Sheffield United, becoming the club's record signing.
 He joined on a four-and-a-half-year contract.
 On 2 July 2020, Berge scored his first goal for Sheffield United in a 3–1 win against Tottenham Hotspur.

 On 17 December 2020, Berge suffered an injury in a 3–2 loss to Manchester United which led to him missing the majority of the 2020–21 Premier League season as Sheffield United were relegated to the EFL Championship.

 During the 2022–23 season, Berge contributed six goals as Sheffield United were promoted back to the Premier League.

 Burnley

+Berge pictured with a fan during his time at Burnley in 2023.

 On 9 August 2023, Berge signed for Premier League club Burnley.
 Two days later, he made his debut for the team in their 3–0 loss to Manchester City in the opening game of the 2023–24 season.
 His first goal for the club came in a 4–0 EFL Cup win over Salford City on 26 September 2023.

 Berge scored his first Premier League goal for Burnley in a 2–0 win at Fulham on 23 December 2023.